johnfawzy84/kratix-training/kratix-installation-and-first-promise/step1/text.md

 The script runs the Kratix-provided `install-gitops` script to set up [Flux](https://fluxcd.io/) and other GitOps tooling on the worker cluster.

 - **Motivation:** Enables automated deployment and management of resources via GitOps practices.
+This will add everything needed to configure flux in the worker cluster so that it can fetch the manifests from MinIO state-store and apply them in the worker cluster.

 ---